datamesse/datamesse.github.io/README.md

 The underlying code for rendering blog post data (as the alternative for using Jekyll) was from following a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).

+The code to animate the title switch was by [Ajay Narain Mathur on Stack Overflow](https://stackoverflow.com/questions/40878859/changing-a-heading-every-few-seconds-with-an-array-and-a-loop).

 That code implementation is only used for the blog component.
 The project portfolio component simply renders raw JSON data, because unlike the blog, the portfolio does not need to render markdown as separate pages.

 The video banner background ["Communication Line Technology"](https://pixabay.com/videos/communication-line-technology-45902/') is used free from [pixabay.com](https://www.pixabay.com) by [ArtDio2020](https://pixabay.com/users/artdio2020-8194567/?tab=videos).